 Innovators, activists, and leaders in their fields, fearless Barnard women make their mark in the world.

 Barnard has been bold from the beginning — ever since a group of women succeeded in establishing New York City’s first college that offered women the same rigorous higher education available to men.

 Whatever your major at Barnard, you’ll have hands-on experiences that give you a deeper understanding of the topics you explore in the classroom.
 You’ll generate new ideas and communicate them in a way that can change how people understand the world.

 A small liberal arts college with the advantages of a top-notch research university.
 Thanks to a historic affiliation and continued partnership with Columbia, Barnard offers the best of both worlds.

 The Barnard Leadership

-Barnard’s eighth president and a distinguished cognitive scientist, President Beilock is committed to catapulting Barnard into a bold future.
+Barnard’s ninth president and a leading women and gender legal theorist, President Rosenbury is committed to catapulting Barnard into a bold future.

 As provost and dean of faculty, Linda Bell, an economist by training, acts as Barnard’s chief academic officer.